japoveda10/DesignAndAnalysisOfAlgorithmsProjects/5. MultipleSequenceAlignmentProject/README.md

 ## How does it work?

 A matrix is going to be used to align the sequences.
-Each column of the matrixrepresents a character from the sequence 1 and each row represents a character from the sequence 2.
+Each column of the matrix represents a character from the sequence 1 and each row represents a character from the sequence 2.
 First we fill the matrix with scores.
-After filling the matrix, the algorithm makes a traceback in order to build the aligned sequences.
+After filling the matrix, the algorithm makes a traceback from the bottom right corner to the upper left corner in order to build the aligned sequences.